 Portal completion message: Shown to the client after they submit.
 This message should confirm what was received and what happens next.
 "You're all set — we'll review your submission and contact you within one business day to confirm your account is open" is an example that does both.

 Sharing the link manually: In some cases, you may need to share the portal link directly rather than through email — for example, if a client asks you to text them the link.
 Copy the portal URL from the instance view and share it through your preferred channel.
-Note that the link authenticates the client, so treat it like a password — do not share it with people other than the intended recipient.
+Note that the link authenticates the client, so treat it like a password — do not share it with anyone other than the intended recipient.

 Handling common client questions